Posts Tagged ‘Rome’

 Big Fat Chicken

-I’ve never been very good at confrontations – I get really nervous in tense situations and this usually renders me completely inarticulate.
-If someone is aggressive or mean to me I dummy-up only to think of a pithy comeback later, when it’s too late.
+I’ve never been very good at confrontations; I get really nervous in tense situations, which usually renders me completely inarticulate.
+If someone is aggressive or mean to me I dummy-up, only to think of a pithy comeback later when it’s too late.

 Parlo Italiano un po’